 OUR RESPONSIBILITY IS TO UNDERSTAND THE ROLES AND RESPONSIBILITIES, AS WELL AS THE AUTHORITY OF THE AGENCY.

-The Authority Having Jurisdiction (AHJ) in healthcare construction in California is the Office of Statewide Health Planning and Development (OSHPD).
+The Authority Having Jurisdiction (AHJ) in healthcare construction in California is the California Department of Health Care Access and Information (HCAI).
 Our role as project managers and Owner representatives is to understand the agency and the nuances of how it works and to use our expertise to maximize the expediency and thoroughness of the review and inspection process.
 On the local level, permitting and the entitlement process is complex and time-consuming.
 Therefore, knowing the experience of the team members we are responsible for managing - design and construction - we can incorporate and leverage their experience with ours to manage these processes as well.

 IT IS IMPERATIVE THAT PATIENT CARE IS NOT INTERRUPTED & PATIENT SAFETY IS HELD TO THE HIGHEST STANDARD